 Uterine pathologies within the cavity of the uterus can be dealt with using hysteroscopy

-These procedures are mostly completed in a day care setting (i.e. the patient goes back home the same day of the procedure).
-It requires a specialized team of anesthetists and staff members who are properly trained in fluid management and a surgeon who can complete the procedure as soon as possible.
+These procedures are completed in a day-care setting (i.e. the patient goes back home the same day of the procedure).

 Fibroids in the uterus can extend into the uterine cavity called submucous fibroids.
 Depending on the extent of protrusion within the cavity they are 3 grades, grade 0, 1 & 2.